-Mount St Helens 1980 and how the knowledge gained by scientists was used to save lives in the Monsterrat eruption
+Mount St Helens 1980 and how the knowledge gained by scientists was used to save lives in the Monsterrat eruptions in the 1990s

 The case of the Montserrat volcano is a good example for studying the human consequences of tectonic hazards.